DCRP Review: Casio

 What I liked:

-As always, I recommend a trip to your local camera store to try out the QV-4000 and its competitors before you buy, assuming you can find them!
+As always, I recommend a trip to your local camera store to try out the QV-2900UX and its competitors before you buy!

 Jeff welcomes your comments or questions.
 Send them to firstname.lastname@example.org.
-Due to my limited resources, please do not e-mail me asking for a personal recommendation.
+Due to my limited resources, please do not e-mail me asking for personal recommendations.